nwjs-ffmpeg-prebuilt/nwjs-ffmpeg-prebuilt/BUILD_make.md

 - gcc-mingw-w64-i686 (for Windows ia32 target)
 - curl jq tar

+MSYS2 shell us recommended for building on Windows.
+(Cross-built on Ubuntu is used at here currently).

 #### Usage:

 You need major soname of libavcodec suitable for Chromium version: